classroom

 Build a Solution

-A custom-designed challenge where students are given a problem and must construct a solution using LEGO® bricks.
+A custom-design challenge where students are given a problem and must construct a solution using LEGO® bricks.
 Examples include designing a library of the future, building a control panel, or exploring solutions to real-world issues like poverty.

 Students are given a remote-controlled LEGO® car, an Xbox controller, and a section of racetrack.
 They can modify both the car and track using LEGO® bricks and improve performance through code optimization.
 The activity concludes with a series of races.